johnbintz/jasmine-headless-webkit/index.md

   - "**/*[Ss]pec.*"
 {% endhighlight %}

-This will include everything that Sprockets understanda in all your `src_dir` and `spec_dir` paths.
+This will include everything that Sprockets understands in all your `src_dir` and `spec_dir` paths.
 At that point, use Sprockets `require` statements to define the include order of your files.
 Using the `--list` option on the command line to list the load order of files, combined with the `--runner-out` option to write HTML runner files to a place where the browser can easily get to them, is very helpful when moving to a Sprockets-managed project.